 Step 3: Enable plugins

 This step is optional if you’re just going to use the computer for things like online banking.
 But for a good user experience as a general purpose computer, you probably need some proprietary plugins enabled.
 Click on the icon in the lower right and click on the gear icon to open settings.
-Scroll down to Adobe Flash and Proprietary Media Components and click Install on each.
+Scroll down to Proprietary Media Components and click Install.
 Then click the icon in the lower right, click the power button and select Restart.
 Now you’ll be able to watch Netflix and do most other things we expect from a modern computer.

 What about your printer?
 It should already be there from when you tested it earlier.